Predictions for flow harmonic distributions and flow factorization ratios at RHIC: Introduction

 Many data can be reproduced by adjusting suitably the fluid viscosities and its initial conditions and it is difficult to disentangle these quantities \cite{reviewHeinz}.
 However, in recent years it has become clear that some quantities are fairly independent of the fluid transport properties and reflect fluctuations in its initial state \cite{Giacalone:2017uqx}.
 This is the case (as detailed below) of the scaled harmonic flow distributions and flow factorization ratios which have been measured at the LHC.
 In fact these data provide a rather strong test of initial condition.
 Therefore, it would be important to have such measurements made at RHIC at least at the highest energy where the equation of state is known from lattice simulations and there are fewer competing effects.
 Since these measurements have not been made yet, one can test if a model has correct fluctuations by comparing with harmonic flow distributions \cite{ATLAS12,ATLAS13,ALICE13} and flow factorization data \cite{Khachatryan:2015oea, Acharya:2017ino} obtained at LHC energy and then make predictions for RHIC top energy.
 In this paper, we illustrate this with two initial condition models: NeXus \cite{NeXus} and TRENTO \cite{Moreland:2014oya}.

 Here we systematically study the beam energy scaling of the flow distributions and factorization breaking and identify specific centralities and kinematic cuts that are the most promising for distinguishing initial state models.
-Then we make predictions for top RHIC energies.
+Then we discuss the differences in predictions and their origin for top RHIC energies.
+We also examine the effect of free streaming and final state interactions.